nerfstudio-project/nerfstudio/docs/index.rst

 This documentation is organized into 3 parts:

-* **Getting Started**: a great place to start if you are new to nerfstudio.
+* **🏃‍♀️ Getting Started**: a great place to start if you are new to nerfstudio.
 Contains a quick tour, installation, and an overview of the core structures that will allow you to get up and running with nerfstudio.
-* **Guides**: want to learn more about the tech itself?
-We're here to help!
-We've provided some interactive guides that walk you through what each component is all about.
+* **🧪 Nerfology**: want to learn more about the tech itself?
+We're here to help with our educational guides.
+We've provided some interactive notebooks that walk you through what each component is all about.
-* **Tooling**: describes all of the additional support we provide to help you debug and improve your NeRFs (e.g logging, performance profiling)
+* **🤓 Developer Guides**: describes all of the components and additional support we provide to help you construct, train, and debug your NeRFs.
+Learn how to set up a model pipeline, use the viewer, create a custom config, and more.
-* **Reference**: describes each class and function.
+* **📚 Reference**: describes each class and function.
 Develop a better understanding of the core of our technology and terminology.
 This section includes descriptions of each module and component in the codebase.

 |